 image c/o www.salem-news.com

-A birth mom named Ellen sent us this response a few years ago to a blog post about birth parents on TV.
-We wanted to share her words again since they relate to Tuesday’s post on the same topic.
+In this edition of Birth Mother Stories, Ellen shares a response to a blog post about birth parents on TV.
+We wanted to share her words again in Birth Mother Stories since they relate to a post on the same topic.

 I happened to see a commercial for this show [with an adoption plot] and as a birthparent my response was “Oh there we are – hiding in the bushes, ready to pounce and be crazy.”
 Besides knowing it is a stereotype (why would adoption searches be so popular if everyone was out there threatening each other?)
 I also think it is sad.
 The piece I think professionals and society in general miss is this: birthparents don’t want a “you’re so courageous and giving parade” when we place our children for adoption.